kizivat/svelte-cli/packages/create/shared/+addon/README.md

 npm run create
 ```

-This will create a SvelteKit project in the `testing` directory.
+This will create a SvelteKit project in the `demo` directory.

 To execute the add-on, run: